 When I looked at the use cases, what I did find was most of the sold use cases also had the least amount of content.
 This financial services company dealt with FINRA and SEC regulations, we didn't have a lot of information in the background on what FINRA means for that buyer, what SEC means for that buyer.

-Sending someone that's brand new out of school to talk to a compliance officer who's like, 'well, how does this affect FINRA for me?' is just such an unfair thing to put a person through.
+Sending someone who's brand new out of school to talk to a compliance officer who's like, 'well, how does this affect FINRA for me?' is just such an unfair thing to put a person through.
 None of us would be successful if we didn't have that information.

 We decided, working with my leadership team, that we would target three competitors because we knew these were the top three.
 Also, competitive things like SWOTs and battle cards take a long time to make.
 Me and the product manager decided we would cover three competitors and also build some product-specific content for the regulations as well.